 iv.
-Off-site Compensatory Replanting
+Off-site and On-site Compensatory Replanting

-The off-site offset area will be restored as STIF vegetation by re-planting on the current soil profile.
+The offset areas will be restored as STIF vegetation by re-planting on the current soil profile wherever possible.
+Following any earthworks that may be required, if deemed appropriate the area should be capped with clean bushland topsoil (translocated from the area of STIF vegetation to be removed as part of the proposed action (if practical).
+This work will be completed under the supervision of the bush regeneration contractor as soon as possible following excavation.
+The following procedures, incorporating methods outlined in the earlier version of this BMP (Cumberland Ecology 2010) and recent Council specifications, will then be undertaken as appropriate

-- Following earthworks to alter the slope gradient, this area should be capped with clean bushland topsoil translocated from the area of STIF vegetation to be removed as part of the proposed action.
-This work will be completed under the supervision of the bush regeneration contractor as soon as possible following excavation; - This translocated soil will be weeded as required and replanted.
-Additional plants might be salvaged from the development site and planted in the fill.
-Provenance specific tubestock should also be used and the site brush matted; - Tubestock of canopy tree, shrub and groundcover species or salvaged plants are to be planted in the zone that has been recommended to be capped with translocated soil, at the densities outlined in Appendix C. - Slope stabilisation prior to planting will be carried out on any slopes where necessary as determined by the bush regeneration contractor; - Planting densities for groundcovers shall be 5 grow cells/m2 (Not Viro Cells) and the planting area should be lightly mulched with leaf litter to 25mm depth;
+- > This translocated soil will be weeded as required and replanted; - Provenance seed and propagation material will be collected from remnant STIFF vegetation within a 1km radius; - Additional plants might be salvaged from the development site and planted in the fill; - > Provenance specific tubestock should be used and the site brush matted; - Tubestock (forestry size tubes) of canopy tree, shrub and groundcover species or salvaged plants are to be planted at the densities specified by Council, i.e. trees are to be planted at an average rate of 1 plant per 5m2; shrubs are to be planted at an average rate of 1 plant per m2. - Planting densities for groundcovers shall be 5 grow cells/m2 (Not Viro Cells) and native leaf mulch applied to revegetation areas to a depth of 75mm;

-- Plantings should be watered on installation, daily for the next week and then weekly for four weeks; - Replanting on slopes will be carried out with proper respect given to the safety procedures outlined in OH&S section, below. and - Planting will take place at the commencement of the development works for the proposal.
+- > Planting design will reflect natural informal community structure; - Slope stabilisation prior to planting will be carried out on any slopes where necessary as determined by the bush regeneration contractor.
+Biodegradable erosion control mat such as CoirMeshTM or equivalent will be laid over the soil surface in accordance with manufacturer's recommendations in any areas where grades are 1:3 or greater ; - Areas where the existing ground level is to be re-profiled site soils or VENM, of similar structure and texture to the existing soils, is to be used as a sub grade.
+Reprofiled areas are to be topped with a native garden growing media to a depth of 300mm.
+The native garden media is to be lightly ripped or cultivated into the subgrade material to prevent stratification of the soil profile. - Plantings should be watered on installation, daily for the next week and then weekly for four weeks; - Replanting on slopes will be carried out with proper respect given to the safety procedures outlined in the OH&S section of the BMP; and - Planting will take place at the commencement of the development works for the proposal wherever such planting is practically achievable, such that it will not be affected by other required works.